 Special Friendship Edition

-I was looking forward to this race not that it is the 10th edition, but more so because three of my childhood friends from primary school had invited me to travel to Sabah and join in the fun of racing together.
+I was looking forward to this race not that it is the 10th edition, but more so because three of my childhood friends from primary school days had invited me to travel to Sabah and join in the fun of racing together.

 Not a Walk in the Park

-The trails were alright but they were mostly of secondary forest with relatively smaller trees.
+The trails were alright but they were mostly secondary forest with relatively smaller trees.
 We crossed numerous streams on foot and a few rivers via hanging wooden bridges.
 We ran village trails and literally shuffled through their houses as the locals greeted us with food and drinks for sale.